 We provide support to all our users, be they staff members or students.
-This ability to access support has proven itself to be a key factor of success and a key reason that we are ranked so highly in the field of web-based learning.
-From Monday to Thursday 08.00 - 22.00 and Friday 08.00 - 16.00, staff and students can access technical support through a number of contact avenues.
+This ability to access support has proven itself to be a key success factor and a clear reason that we are ranked so highly in the field of web-based learning.
+From Monday to Thursday 08.00 - 22.00 and Friday 08.00 - 16.00, staff and students can access technical support through a number of contact channels.

 As well as this, we produce professional learning resources such as films for iTunesU and YouTube.